Who will energize the future? HEC Paris analyses new strategies, new business models and new players at its 5th annual Energy Day

 As a recognized expert on energy economics, markets and regulations, Jean Michel Gauthier started by presenting the view of the energy industry 10 years ago and what it might be in 10 years’ time.
 While a decade ago, it seemed clear that private oil and gas companies along with NOCs and governments were the ones energizing the world, this view has drastically changed today.
 Gauthier explained that reality is quite different from what was expected then: between 2005 and 2015, carbon markets followed a different path, with gas and energy prices dropping and the coal industry going bankrupt.

-Deloitte’s Chief Economist Officer argued that today, as the capital requirement to finance the energy supply infrastructure has gone up threefold, conditions are there for a major economic rebound.
+Deloitte’s Chief Economist Officer argued that today, as the capital required to finance the energy supply infrastructure has gone up threefold, conditions are there for a major economic rebound.

 He concluded his speech with the question: will new entrants break the barrier?